Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Introduction

-1) We propose a new graph matching learning method by sequentially selecting the node correspondences from two graphs, in contrast to the majority of existing learning literature that obtain the whole matching in one shot.
-Accordingly, our approach can naturally handle the case for partial matching when the outliers are in one graph or in both by the early stopping the correspondence selecting procedure, which can be otherwise nontrivial to handle in one-shot models, especially for general graph matching.
+1) We propose RGM that sequentially selects the node correspondences from two graphs, in contrast to the majority of existing works that obtain the whole matching in one shot.
+Accordingly, our approach can naturally handle the case for partial matching (due to outliers) by early stopping.

-2) Specifically, we first devise a revocable approach to select the possible node correspondence from one pair to another, whose mechanism is adapted to the unlabeled graph data with a given affinity score as the reward, under the reinforcement learning paradigm.
-To our knowledge, this is the first attempt for successfully adapting reinforcement learning to graph matching, which was previously dominated by label-intensive supervised learning.
-The RL scheme also naturally supports seeded graph matching which has not been explored in previous deep GM models.
+2) Specifically, we first devise a revocable approach to select the possible node correspondence, whose mechanism is adapted to the unlabeled graph data with the affinity score as the reward.
+To the best of our knowledge, this is the first attempt to successfully adapt RL to graph matching.

-3) For the inherent ambiguity in avoiding matching the outliers in both graphs, we develop a regularization technique to the affinity matrix, whose resulting elements can be negative such that the affinity score maximization reward may no longer pursuit to match as many node pairs as possible.
-This mechanism can also be naturally combined with the reinforcement learning paradigm as an independent reward function pre-processing module and an improved input state.
-To our best knowledge, this is also the first work for regularizing the affinity matrix to avoid over-matching among outliers, even without knowing the exact number of common inliers which is not always available in practice.
+3) For avoiding matching the outliers, we develop a regularization to the affinity score, making the solver no longer pursue to match as many nodes as possible.
+To our best knowledge, this is also the first work for regularizing the affinity score to avoid over-matching among outliers.

-4) On synthetic datasets, Willow Object dataset, Pascal VOC dataset, and QAPLIB, our RGM shows competitive performance in both F1 score and objective affinity score, compared with both learning-free and learning-based baselines.
-Note that RGM focuses on learning the back-end solver and hence it is orthogonal to many existing front-end feature learning based GM methods, which enables our solver to directly solve the QAP problem without knowing the input graphs and also can serve as a post-solver to further boost the front-end learning solvers' performance as shown in our experiments.
-The source code of this work will be made publicly available at: \url{https://github.com/Thinklab-SJTU/}.
+4) On synthetic datasets, Willow Object dataset, Pascal VOC dataset, and QAPLIB datasets, RGM shows competitive performance compared with both learning-free and learning-based baselines.
+Note that RGM focuses on learning the back-end solver and hence it is orthogonal to many existing front-end feature learning based GM methods, which can further boost the front-end learning solvers' performance as shown in our experiments.